potinlai/libcper/README.md

 This library also has Python bindings generated on build, which are placed at `lib/cperparse.py`.
 The static library `_cperparse_pylib.a` (as well as the C file `cper-parsePYTHON_wrap.c`) are generated specifically for the purpose of wrapping types for the Python library, and should not be used as a standard static C library.

 ## Specification
-The specification for this project can be found in `specification/`.
+The specification for this project's CPER-JSON format can be found in `specification/`, defined in both JSON Schema format and also as a LaTeX document.
 Specification for the CPER binary format can be found in [UEFI Specification Appendix N](https://uefi.org/sites/default/files/resources/UEFI_Spec_2_9_2021_03_18.pdf) (2021/03/18).